Chassis No: 12267/R

 Registered: ELB 396

-In 1933 Lagonda announced a new 4½ litre model fitted with an engine built by the Meadows company.
-This was a robust unit, well tried and used by Invicta in their range of cars and Vickers in tanks.
-The new Lagonda Tourers were high quality cars and in direct competition with the new Bentleys being built by Rolls-Royce.
+Lagonda built high quality cars and when they launched a new 4½ Litre model in 1933 it was in direct competition with the Bentleys being built by Rolls-Royce.
 The Lagonda was priced at £795 for the complete car.
-The Bentley chassis alone cost £ 1,100 and even a simple Vanden Plas Tourer body would be another £240 on top!
+The Bentley chassis alone cost £ 1,100 and a simple Vanden Plas Tourer body would add another £240 on top!
 This was a lot of money when the average house price was around £200.
-With its stylish appearance, the Lagonda M45 Tourer was the fashionable car to own in 1934 and even Sir Malcolm Campbell had one, pale blue naturally.
+Not surprisingly the new the Lagonda was a success especially with its stylish appearance, lively performance and attractive price.

-In the event, the remains of company was sold to a consortium led by Alan Good, with Dick Watney as Managing Director and W.O.
+In the event, a new company was formed by a consortium led by a young lawyer, Alan Good, with Dick Watney as Managing Director and W.O.
 Bentley as Technical Director.
-“LG Motors (Staines) Ltd” was registered in August 1935 but effectively the Lagonda brand continued.
+“LG Motors (Staines) Ltd” was registered in August 1935 and effectively the Lagonda brand was back in the game.

-Refinanced and restructured the new company wanted to capitalise on the significant victory at Le Mans.
+Refinanced and restructured the new company wanted to capitalise on that audacious victory at Le Mans.
 An eye-catching sports model sharing the same name as the winning car would re-establish the marque as a name to be reckoned with.
-Frank Feeley (who later penned the DB3S for Aston Martin) designed a flamboyant four-seat open tourer with highly stylised coachwork that looked bang up to date but actually utilised most of the existing chassis components.
-The engine was the big six cylinder, 4½ Litre Meadows unit but re-engineered by Lagonda’s Technical Director, no less a man than W.O.
+Frank Feeley (who later penned the DB3S for Aston Martin) designed a flamboyant four-seat open tourer with highly stylised coachwork that looked bang up to date but actually utilised existing chassis components.
+The engine was a big six cylinder, 4½ Litre Meadows unit but re-engineered by Lagonda’s Technical Director, no less a man than W.O.
 Bentley His redesign ensured performance and reliability improvements.
 Stronger ‘four bolt’ main bearings, a strengthened crankcase, a new ignition system and a fresh induction system were all part of the package.

 The power was transmitted through a four-speed gearbox with synchromesh on second, third and top.
-The result surely exceeded all expectations and a Rapide must have caused a sensation wherever one appeared, drawing attention to its potency with its twin exhausts sprouting from the bonnet sides in flexible chrome covers.
-The Lagonda LG45 Rapide was narrow, low and accelerated fast with a top speed that easily exceeded 100mph.
-Only 24 were produced and they caused a sensation when they appeared, which is still true today.
+The result surely exceeded all expectations and a Rapide caused a sensation wherever one appeared, drawing attention to its potency with its twin chrome exhausts sprouting from the bonnet sides.
+The Rapide was narrow, low and accelerated fast with a top speed that exceeded 100mph.
+Only 25 were built.